grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/03 Load testing websites.md

 ---
-title: "Load testing websites"
+title: 'Load testing websites'
 head_title: 'How to Load Test a Website: The k6 Guide'
-excerpt: "Do you know how many users your site can handle?
+excerpt: 'Do you know how many users your site can handle?
 This guide answers the WHY and WHEN you should load test your website and gives you the best practices for load testing websites or web apps with k6.
-Let’s get started."
+Let’s get started.'
 ---

+import LdScript from 'components/pages/doc-page/ld-script';

 Bad user experience impacts business.
 This is the reason you might want to know how many concurrent users your website can handle appropriately.